materialsproject/pymatgen/docs/index.rst

 2. New PDAnalyzer method to generate chemical potential maps.
 3. Enhanced POSCAR class to support parsing of velocities and more formatting options.
+4. Reorganization of Bandstructure module.
-4. Miscellaneous bug fixes and speed improvements.
+5. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2